 The CFTR defect results in abolition of normal chloride conductance with consequently poor sodium reabsorption into the cells and a high concentration of salt in sweat.
-This increased loss of sodium and chloride with exercise and in hot temperatures, predisposes the individual with CF to salt depletion and dehydration.
-Sodium supplementation is recommended in Australia.
+This increased loss of sodium and chloride with exercise and in hot temperatures, predisposes the person with CF to salt depletion and dehydration.
+Sodium supplementation may be recommended